missionprotocol/missionprotocol/code_of_conduct/versions/1_1/code_of_conduct.md

 ### Reporting

 We highly encourage contributors to resolve conflicts by directly reaching out to the other party or parties involved in the dispute.
-When this is insufficient, members can report the issue to project leaders via email at contact@missionprotocol.com within 31 days of the inciting event and request a formal resolution.
+When this is insufficient, members can report the issue to project leaders via email at **[CONTACT ADDRESS]** within 31 days of the inciting event and request a formal resolution.

 Project leaders will make reasonable efforts to adjudicate incidents shortly after they are brought to their attention.